EitanWong/com.eitan.sherpa-onnx-unity/SherpaOnnxUnity/Packages/com.eitan.sherpa-onnx-unity/README.md

 ### Model Configuration

-Models are automatically managed through the `SherpaOnnxModelRegistry`.
+Models are automatically managed through the `SherpaONNXModelRegistry`.
 Supported model types:

 - **ASR Models**: Whisper, Zipformer, Paraformer, and more
 - **VAD Models**: Silero VAD and similar